ItzBearzy/Gilded-RP-Rules/Gilded RP Rules.md

 # Roleplay over Gunplay:

 ## Low-Tier Initiation is RDM
-- All "low-tier initiation" scenes, defined as drawing weapons with minimal or no dialogue or interaction, will be classified as RDM (Random Deathmatch).
+###### All "low-tier initiation" scenes, defined as drawing weapons with minimal or no dialogue or interaction, will be classified as RDM (Random Deathmatch).
 Gunplay should not be the first course of action in conflicts.
 Roleplay must come before any escalation to violence.

 ## Story-Driven Conflict
-- Any conflict that leads to violence must have clear story development and meaningful interactions for all parties involved.
+###### Any conflict that leads to violence must have clear story development and meaningful interactions for all parties involved.
 Both sides of the scene should have an opportunity to engage in roleplay before any shots are fired.

 ## Non-Violent Alternatives
-- Players are expected to explore non-violent alternatives, such as negotiation, intimidation, or bribery, before resorting to gunplay.
+###### Players are expected to explore non-violent alternatives, such as negotiation, intimidation, or bribery, before resorting to gunplay.
 These methods should be exhausted or reasonably attempted as part of character interaction and conflict resolution.

 ## Emphasize Character Development
-- Players should focus on deepening their character’s story through descriptive actions, emotes, and thoughtful dialogue.
+###### Players should focus on deepening their character’s story through descriptive actions, emotes, and thoughtful dialogue.
 Combat should be a tool for storytelling, not a primary goal.

 ## Consequences for Violating this Rule
-- Players who engage in low-tier initiation or fail to adhere to these guidelines may face consequences, including temporary or permanent bans, as this behavior disrupts the immersive roleplay environment.
+###### Players who engage in low-tier initiation or fail to adhere to these guidelines may face consequences, including temporary or permanent bans, as this behavior disrupts the immersive roleplay environment.

-- Roleplay over Rules - This means that you should maintain your RP to be as immersive as possible even in the face of rule breaks.
+*Roleplay over Rules - This means that you should maintain your RP to be as immersive as possible even in the face of rule breaks*

 - Characters must be 18+, Players must be 18+.

 - Character Names must be realistic for the time period.
 Names are forbidden from being Historical Character names, Famous Names, Television/Movie Character names, or names relating to Meme Culture/Pop Culture.
 Names that also are a reference or combination to names falling into the aforementioned categories is also against the rules.

 - All names should strive to be unique and avoid having the same name as another active player.
 Having multiple “Jane Doe” for example leads to issues with our telegram system.

 - You must be in character on the server at all times.
 Roleplay through the encounters in front of you.
 If there is a rule break report it AFTER the scenario has completed.
 (This does not pertain to major rule breaks like hacking, racism, sexual abuse, or major harassment).

 - If you intend to engage in hostile RP (eg. robbing) it is HIGHLY RECOMMENDED that you record using Medal or some other platform in case your scene becomes involved in a ticket with a rule break in question.